iteles/Book-notes/AngularJS-nodes.md

 But what is the `Items` object passed to the module example above?
 It's a **service**.
 >Services are singleton (single-instance) objects that carry out the tasks necessary to support your application’s functionality.
 Angular comes with in-built services like $local for inter-acting with the browser's location or $route for changing the view based on URLs, but _you should also write services to carry out the functionality that is unique to your app_.
 They can be shared across controllers and are a **great tool for sharing state**.

+The parameters passed in as strings are also order-independent.